ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ### [OpenCM9.04](#opencm904)

 [OpenCM9.04] is featuring an embedded MCU from the ARM Cortex-M7 line-up.
-The OpenCM is compatible with the Arduino IDE, [DYNAMIXEL SDK for Arduino](#dynamixel-sdk-for-arduino), [Arduino Library](#arduino-library)), for development of custom software for your project.
+The OpenCM is compatible with the Arduino IDE, [DYNAMIXEL SDK (Arduino)](#dynamixel-sdk-arduino), [Arduino Library](#arduino-library)), for development of custom software for your project.

 ![](/assets/images/parts/controller/opencm904/opencm904_14.png)